ActiTect: A Generalizable Machine Learning Pipeline for REM Sleep Behavior Disorder Screening through Standardized Actigraphy: Results

 Having established that our single-centre prototype retains predictive power across external sites, we next pooled data from multiple cohorts to train a unified multi-centre model, intended as a generalizable, pre-trained solution for use in independent clinical settings.
 Training across sites aims to improve robustness by exposing the model to diverse populations and recording conditions.
 To re-evaluate its generalization performance under realistic deployment scenarios, we employed leave-one-dataset-out (LODO) cross-validation, simulating application to previously unseen centers.
 Demonstrating stability across these LODO models confirms that our model selection pipeline converges on consistent and meaningful solutions.
 This ensures that the final pooled model—released publicly as a pre-trained resource—closely reflects the behaviour of the LODO models, and that LODO performance metrics provide realistic estimates of its expected performance on new cohorts.

 \newpar{Multi-Center Classification Performance}[par:lodo-results] The multi-center model demonstrated strong overall generalization, confirming the robustness of our pipeline across independent cohorts.
 Compared with the single-center model, it achieved similar discrimination (AUROC) but showed mixed F1-scores and slightly lower balanced accuracy (BA) on the same external datasets (see \cref{table:validation_results} and \cref{table:lodo_results}).
-We noticed that including the \cgntest{} cohort in pooled training consistently preserved AUROC but lowered BA and increased Brier scores, indicating poorer probability calibration (supplementary \cref{table:lodo_results_with_cgntest}).
+We noticed that including the \cgntest{} cohort in pooled training consistently preserved AUROC but lowered BA and increased Brier scores, indicating poorer probability calibration (Table S4).
 While the performance difference is minor, we excluded \cgntest{} from the final LODO training.\\ The performance differences among cohorts appear to stem mainly from calibration and regularization effects.
 This argument is supported by higher Brier scores (e.g., \oxfshort{} \allrbd{} 0.12 vs 0.09, \aar{} \allrbd{} 0.14 vs 0.09, \oxfshort{} iRBD 0.12 vs 0.08, \aar{} iRBD 0.09 vs 0.06) for the multi-center model across cohorts, signaling less well calibrated probability scores, leading to modest BA and F1 reductions even when AUROC remains stable, as further elaborated in the Discussion.

 Both the single-center and multi-center models are available in our GitHub repository (\giturl{}) so that users can explore different deployment scenarios and performance trade-offs.